What is mortise lock, and where are they used?

 Straight from the manufacturer:

-As the need for restoration hardware became more and more prevelant, Nostalgic Warehouse met the need with their mortise lock.
+As the need for restoration hardware became more and more prevalent, Nostalgic Warehouse met the need with their mortise lock.
 This great mortise set replaces most old style mortise locks.
-The great thing about Nostalgic Warehouse's line is that you can also get the old vintage look of crystal knobs or old victorian style Door Knobs [with backplates] with standard tubular latches to fit newer standard fitting doors.
+The great thing about Nostalgic Warehouse's line is that you can also get the old vintage look of crystal knobs or old Victorian style door knobs [with backplates] with standard tubular latches to fit newer standard fitting doors.

 A latch mechanism is the cylinder that is driven through the edge of the door.
 This is often also called a tubular latch mechanism.
-The mechanism has a spring loaded latch that retracts to open the door and upon release of the Door Knob or lever, protrudes to keep the door closed.
-A tubular latch mechanism for an exterior door often comes with an attached mortise plate, and requires mortising, or some chizeling to be done on the edge of the door for the plate to rest correctly recessed in the door. "
+The mechanism has a spring loaded latch that retracts to open the door and upon release of the door knob or lever, protrudes to keep the door closed.
+A tubular latch mechanism for an exterior door often comes with an attached mortise plate, and requires mortising, or some chiseling to be done on the edge of the door for the plate to rest correctly recessed in the door. "